koninginsamira/kr_tv_grabber/README.md

 __You're in luck!__

-This script, and encompassing Docker container, will periodically grab the program guide for various Korean TV channels (using the wonderful [tv_grab_kr](https://github.com/axfree/tv_grab_kr)) and save it to a specified location in XMLTV format.
+This script, and encompassing Docker container, will periodically grab the program guide for various Korean TV channels (using the wonderful [tv_grab_kr](https://github.com/axfree/tv_grab_kr)), after which it will save it to a specified location and/or host it through a specified port in XMLTV format.
 This is especially useful in conjunction with streaming software such as [Plex](https://www.plex.tv/), [Emby](https://emby.media/) or [Jellyfin](https://jellyfin.org/).
-Either through [Threadfin](https://github.com/Threadfin/Threadfin) or directly.
+Either through tools like [Threadfin](https://github.com/Threadfin/Threadfin) or directly.

 ## Requirements
 * [Docker](https://www.docker.com/)